ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 ### Witness site
 {: #mcv-archi-design-distibution-witness}

-The witness site selected for the first cluster contains the witness component for vCenter HA, NSX controllers, and vSAN stretched cluster.
+The witness site selected for the first cluster contains the witness component for vCenter HA, an NSX Manager, and the vSAN witness for the stretched cluster.

 You select the witness site during the deployment process.
 The witness site can be either vSAN or NFS Endurance based.
 This choice cannot be modified after deployment.
 If the witness is vSAN based it remains separate from and does not participate in the stretched cluster configuration deployed onto the management and resource sites.